Reptile to mammal

-Mammals are warm-blooded animals: they generate their own body heat, controlled primarily by insulation (hair and body fat) and by perspiration (sweat glands).
-The legs issue from beneath the body and the skull has only one pair of fenestra.
+Mammals are warm-blooded animals: they generate their own body heat, controlled primarily by insulation (hair and body fat) and perspiration (sweat glands).
+The legs issue from beneath the body, and the skull has a pair of fused arches through which the jaw muscles pass to the back of the head.
 The lower jaw is a single bone called the dentary, articulating with a bone in the skull called the squamosal.
-The middle ear contains three bones, the malleus (hammer), the incus (anvil) and the stapes, and is more sensitive to sound than the ear of reptiles, especially at higher frequencies.
-On the other hand, there is no ability to detect ground-borne vibrations.
-The teeth have a variety of shapes – incisors, canines and molars.
+The middle ear contains three bones, the familiar hammer, anvil and stirrup, enabling pressure waves in the air to be converted into movements of fluid in the inner ear.
+The mammalian ear is thus more sensitive to sound than the reptilian ear, especially at higher frequencies.
+However, there is no ability to detect ground-borne vibrations.
+The teeth have a variety of shapes – canines, incisors and molars, each with a different role, namely, securing food, biting it off and chewing it.

-Today’s mammals are thought to have evolved from an extinct group of mammal-like reptiles called the therapsids, which in turn are thought to have evolved from an extinct family of pelycosaurs called the sphenacodonts.
-Pelycosaurs, of which sphenacodonts were among the earliest to be fossilised, first appear in the late Carboniferous and therapsids in the mid Permian.
-If pelycosaurs diverged from sphenacodonts they must have done so, at the latest, by the end of the Carboniferous (Reisz & Laurin 2004).
-There is thus a substantial time gap separating the two groups.
+According to present thinking, mammals evolved from an extinct group of ‘mammal-like’ reptiles called the therapsids, and therapsids from a family of pelycosaurs called the sphenacodonts.
+Pelycosaurs, of which sphenacodonts were surprisingly early representatives, first appeared in the Late Carboniferous.
+If you have a mental picture of a pelycosaur, it is probably of a large sail-backed animal (illustrated below).
+However, the earliest pelycosaurs did not have a sail, and since the innovation arose in two separate lineages within the group, it seems likely that these remarkable excrescences were already present in the ancestral genome and were activated during development by a genetic switch.
+Be that as it may, therapsids first appeared in the mid Permian, and if they originated from sphenacodonts, they must have done so, at the latest, by the end of the Carboniferous (Reisz & Laurin 2004).
+A substantial time gap separates the two groups.
 There is also a substantial morphological gap, amounting to a ‘major remodelling of the global tetrapod fauna’ (Lucas 2004).
-A full list of differences is given by Hopson and Kitching (2001).
-In the case of therapsids they include:

 - the absence of several skull elements